DigitalLeaves/SwiftFeedParser/README.md

 Integration
 ===========

-The library user a main class called FeedParser that employs a delegate approach.
+The library uses a main class called FeedParser that employs a delegate approach.
 For using it, you must import the following files in your project:

 * FeedParser.swift
 * NSDate+FeedsDate.swift